Posted on January 8, 2021

 Welcome to Mrs. Hennessy’s class page!
-This will be my fourth year at St. Elizabeth Catholic School teaching in the UPK program.
+This will be my fifth year at St. Elizabeth Catholic School teaching in the UPK program.

-I have my Masters in Literacy and a NYS teaching license in Literacy B-6th grade and a NYS License in Early Childhood B-2.
-I have been teaching for 12 years.
-I have 7 years experience in Pre-k and several years teaching children from Kindergarten to 8th grade in a pull out reading program.
-I have 3 wonderful children.
-My oldest is in college and my son is a senior in High School and my daughter is a sophomore.
+I have my Masters in Literacy, a NYS teaching license in Literacy B-6th grade and a NYS License in Early Childhood B-2.
+I have been teaching for 13 years.
+I have 8 years experience in Pre-k and several years teaching children from Kindergarten to 8th grade in a pull out reading program.
+I Am married and have 3 wonderful children.
+Two are in College and one in High School.

 I am very excited to be here working with your child and look forward to using my experience and knowledge to help your child to learn and grow!

 Hi my name is Mrs. Guzman.
 I have been a teacher’s aide in St. Elizabeth Catholic Academy PreK For All program for 7 years.
 Prior to that, I was across the street for 7 years in the position of Kindergarten Aide.
 I truly enjoy working with the little children; they all bring such joy.
 I am married and I have 2 sons, both graduated from St. Elizabeth.
 My older son works in Manhattan and my younger son is studying for his PhD at Ohio State University.